We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 These are published by the CAA on our UK Regulations pages.
 EU Regulations and EASA Access Guides published by EASA no longer apply in the UK.
 Our website and publications are being reviewed to update all references.
 Any references to EU law and EASA Access guides should be disregarded and where applicable the equivalent UK versions referred to instead.

-Following the introduction of Annex Vc (Part-CAMO) under regulation (EU) 2019/1383, UK regulation (EU) No.1321/2014 now details the rules for continuing airworthiness management organisations which are subject to UK regulation.
-Annex Vc (Part-CAMO) of this regulation concerns the continuing airworthiness management for organisations relating to all types of Part 21 aircraft but is a mandatory requirement for the management of Complex Motor-Powered Aircraft (CMPA), and/or aircraft used by a Licensed Air Carrier.
+UK Regulation (EU) No 1321/2014, Annex Vc (Part-CAMO) concerns the continuing airworthiness management for organisations relating to all types of Part 21 aircraft but is a mandatory requirement for the management of Complex Motor-Powered Aircraft (CMPA), and/or aircraft used by a Licensed Air Carrier.

 The Official Record Series 5, CAA Scheme of Charges provides further information.